zoneofabi/loginsystem/README.md

 1) Given that this is a practice assignment, the php scripts are placed within the website's folder itself.
    As per best practices, it is recommended to put the php scripts outside the www folder.
 However since that requires server configuration, for the sake of simplicity, the scripts are in the website's folder.

+2) The default installation of Laragon isn't configured out of the box to handle https, so if encountering navigation errors in the browser please keep exclude "https" from the URLs while testing this app (i.e. "localhost/loginsystem/....." instead of "https://localhost/loginsystem/....")